-4 in 10 employees suffer moderate to severe mental health symptoms

-Our survey found that the scale of clinically significant levels of depression and anxiety sweeping America's workforce is substantially higher than general population averages.
+40% wysa 4 in 10 employees suffer moderate to severe mental health symptoms Our survey found that the scale of volume of positive screenings for depression and anxiety in America's workforce is substantially higher than expected.

-The Wysa employee mental health survey included the Generalized Anxiety Disorder questionnaire (GAD-2) screening for anxiety and the Patient Health Questionnaire (PHQ-2) screen for depression.
-Anyone scoring 3 or more on the tests is considered likely to be suffering clinically significant symptoms, at moderate to severe levels.

-The 40% moderate to severe anxiety prevalence amongst employees is a stark variation from the 11.4% national population figure reported in a December 2020 survey in the Journal of Affective Disorders, indicating that workers are at heightened risk of psychological stress.
-Major depression in the general population is 8.4%, according to the National Institute of Mental Health a notable difference for working adults where scores of 5 and 6 on the PHQ-2 screening reached a total of 14%.
+Our independently commissioned survey included the Generalized Anxiety Disorder questionnaire (GAD-2) screening for anxiety and the Patient Health Questionnaire (PHQ-2) screen for depression.
+Anyone scoring 3 or more on the tests is considered likely to be managing symptoms of anxiety or depression, and recommended for further assessment and support.
+The 40% proportion of positive symptoms for anxiety amongst employees is a stark variation from the 8.1% figure reported in a GAD-2 survey in the Journal of Affective Disorders, indicating that workers are at heightened risk of psychological stress.
+These figures represent similar numbers as are being reported in multiple post COVID-19 studies around the increase in mental health concerns. wysa

+66

 These numbers are a red flag and need immediate attention.
 This is not just a responsibility of the struggling individual, but also of their employer's, as these people spend a significant amount of time at their workplace and their symptoms could be a direct result of their work.

+、フフ

 Smriti Joshi, Chief Psychologist

 Young workers need more support

-Younger employees are the biggest worriers, with twice as many working 25-34 year-olds than 45-54 year-olds suffering from moderate to severe anxiety symptoms, with a score of over 3 on the GAD-2.
+Younger employees worry the most, with twice as many working 25-34 year-olds than 45-54 year-olds, screening positive on the GAD-2.

+Similar levels prevail in Gen Z, with almost half (47%) of 16-24 year-olds screening positive for anxiety.

+15% of this age group scored 6 on the GAD-2 questionnaire.

+0

+Depression scores by age

-Similar levels prevail in Gen Z, with almost half (47%) of 16-24 year-olds suffering symptoms of clinically significant anxiety.
-Especially alarming is that 15% of this age group indicated the highest levels of anxiety, stating they feel nervous, anxious or on edge nearly every day and are unable to stop worrying.
-Moderate to severe depression in working people diminishes with age, with 1 in 2 16-34 year-olds suffering moderate to severe depression, declining to 1 in 3 in those closer to retirement age.
+Positive screenings for depression in working people diminishes with age in working people diminishes with age, with 1 in 2 16-34 year-olds suffering moderate to severe depression, declining to 1 in 3 in those closer to retirement age.

 This could be because younger generations are more informed about mental health, and able to recognize the signs and symptoms more readily.
 We've seen a growth in the media about mental health, many of which targets Gen Z and Millenials.
 Or that older people are more settled at work and in life, and experienced in dealing with life challenges head-on.

 Respondents under the age of 44 were much more likely to admit they experienced work-related stress, than those 45 and above.
 Of those who said they "don't get stressed about work":

 - 41% were 55 to 64

 - 31% were 45 to 54

 - 16% were 35 to 44

 - 18% were 25 to 34

+3

 It's clear that the younger workforce is suffering greater symptoms of stress and as such are in need of more attention and support from employers.

-Depression scores by age
+4

+5

+6